KAXT-CD

 KAXT-CD (channel 1) is a low-power, Class A television station licensed to both San Francisco and San Jose, California, United States, broadcasting the digital multicast network Catchy Comedy to the San Francisco Bay Area.
-It is owned and operated by Weigel Broadcasting alongside Palo Alto–licensed Heroes & Icons outlet KTLN-TV (channel 68).
+It is owned by Weigel Broadcasting alongside Heroes & Icons outlet KTLN-TV (channel 68).
 The two stations share studios on Pelican Way in San Rafael, and transmitter facilities on Mount Allison.

 Due to its low-power status, KAXT-CD's broadcasting radius does not reach all of the San Francisco Bay Area.
 Because of that, its market affiliation is shared with KICU-TV (channel 36) which broadcasts Catchy Comedy on its fourth digital subchannel.

 History

 Early years

 Founded May 31, 1989, the station previously broadcast in analog on UHF channel 22 as KAXT-CA, an affiliate of Spanish-language religious network Tiempos Finales TV, formerly being an affiliate of TBN from 1990 to 2003, and of Almavision from 2003 to 2006.